stellarlin/Triplanar_Maping_for_Blender/README.md

 ---
 # Technical Documentation

+Triplanar mapping applies textures by blending three planar projections along the X, Y, and Z axes.
+The blending function prevents visible seams and ensures a smooth transition between projections.
+The implementation follows these steps:

+1. Compute world-space coordinates.

+2. Project the texture along each primary axis.

+3. Blend the projections based on surface normal influence.

+4. Output the final shader network for rendering.

+###  Texture Types
 The types of materials that can be mapped using this add-on are grouped into two main categories:

  - **Partially Generated Textures**: